xemwebe/gurufocus_api/README.md

 The GuruFocus API provides all data in JSON format, and the basic API functions currently will just return these JSON structures as `serde_json::Value` types without any further processing.
-The `serde_json::Value` types can be deserialized into more meaningful data structures, as is demonstrated in the `gurulist` example.
+The `serde_json::Value` types can be deserialized into more meaningful data structures, which is used for those JSON structs, which are relatively stable over time (see below).

 The GuruFocus API returns numbers sometimes as numbers, sometimes as strings.